prakritisubedii/coyote_protector/README.md

 # Crystal Detection with YOLOv8

-# Overview
+## Overview
-This project uses a fine-tuned YOLOv8 model to detect crystals in real-time.
-I started by manually labeling ~50 images using LabelMe, drawing bounding boxes around visible crystal.
-Later, I used the Segment Anything Model (SAM) available in LabelMe to speed up the process.
-I fine-tuned the auto-generated boxes by adjusting the score and IoU thresholds to make sure the labels were accurate.
-After creating a clean dataset, I fine-tuned a pretrained YOLOv8 model on it to improve detection accuracy.
-During inference, the model detects crystals, calculates their size in pixels, and converts them to microns.
-If a crystal is larger than a set threshold, the system can trigger a action like stopping a beam to prevent damage to the detector.
+This project uses a fine-tuned YOLOv8 model to detect crystals in real-time from microscopy images.
+It identifies crystals, calculates their size in microns, and can trigger actions if crystals exceed a certain threshold to prevent damage to the detector.

+### Key Highlights:
+- Manual and AI-assisted labeling using LabelMe and Segment Anything Model (SAM)
+- Fine-tuned YOLOv8 model for accurate crystal detection
+- Pixel-to-micron size conversion and threshold alert system
+- Inference script that displays detection results with bounding boxes and size info

-# Installation
+## Installation
-## 1. Create a conda environment on S3DF
+### 1. Create a conda environment on S3DF
 ``` bash
 1. ssh yourusername@s3dflogin.slac.stanford.edu
 2. mkdir -p ~/miniconda3